ibm-cloud-docs/solution-tutorials/rework-users-teams-applications.hidden.md

 1. Invite users to the account
 1. Assign Policies to the users to control who can access the resource group, the services within the group and the {{site.data.keyword.containershort_notm}} instance and their permissions.
 Refer to the [access policy definition](https://{DomainName}/docs/containers?topic=containers-users#access_policies) to select the right policies for a user in the environment.
 Users with the same set of policies can be placed into the [same access group](https://{DomainName}/docs/account?topic=account-groups#groups).
 It simplifies the user management as policies will be assigned to the access group and inherited by all users in the group.
-1. Configure their Cloud Foundry organization and space roles based on their needs within the environment.
-Refer to the [role definition](https://{DomainName}/docs/account?topic=account-cfaccess#cfaccess) to assign the right roles based on the environment.

-Refer to the documentation of services to understand how a service is mapping IAM and Cloud Foundry roles to specific actions.
+Refer to the documentation of services to understand how a service is mapping IAM roles to specific actions.
 See for example [how the {{site.data.keyword.mon_full_notm}} service maps IAM roles to actions](https://{DomainName}/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-iam#iam).

 Assigning the right roles to users will require several iterations and refinement.
 Given permissions can be controlled at the resource group level, for all resources in a group or be fine-grained down to a specific instance of a service, you will discover over time what are the ideal access policies for your project.